-Open Briefing is a groundbreaking non-profit organisation that supports human rights defenders, aid workers, peacebuilders, campaigners, freelance journalists, concerned citizens and others striving for social and environmental justice.
+Open Briefing is a groundbreaking non-profit organisation that supports human rights defenders, humanitarian aid workers, peacebuilders, campaigners, freelance journalists and others striving for social and environmental justice or protecting vulnerable communities.

-We provide intelligence, security, training and equipment services to organisations and individuals working in or on fragile and conflict-affected states or under repressive regimes.
+We provide low-cost, high-impact intelligence, security, training and equipment services to organisations and individuals, including those working in or on fragile and conflict-affected states or under repressive regimes.

 We also deliver a public intelligence service so that all citizens can know what is really going on in the world.